Bronny James feels love from Cleveland while scoring first NBA points in an arena where he grew up

-CLEVELAND (AP) — LeBron James let his son, Bronny, have the Cleveland stage to himself.
+As LeBron James watched from a few feet away, his son, Bronny, triggered another on-court celebration in Cleveland.
+Bronny's dad gave him the stage to himself, and he knew just what to do on a floor where he first learned to dribbled.

-As the Los Angeles Lakers superstar watched from the bench, Bronny James scored his first points in an NBA game — on a shot that looked just like his old man — on Wednesday night in a 134-110 loss to the Cavaliers.
+With LeBron on the bench in the final minutes of a blowout loss, Bronny James scored his first points in an NBA game — on a shot that looked just like his old man — on Wednesday night in a 134-110 loss to the Cavaliers.

-In the second game featuring a father-son duo, LeBron checked out in the fourth quarter and sat back to enjoy seeing his son soak in the love of a Cleveland crowd that cheered his every move for 11 seasons.

-With Cavs on their way to the blowout victory, Cleveland's fans began chanting “We want Bronny!” hoping to see the rookie they watched grow up.
-The younger James checked in with 5:16 left and was cheered every time he touched the ball.

 “To see him get his first NBA basket in this arena, where he grew up not too far away from here, that’s an unbelievable moment,” LeBron said.
 "Unbelievable moment for him, and for our family it’s just pretty cool to be a part of it.”

+“It was insane,” he said.
+“Much more than I anticipated for sure.
+It’s all love.
+It was a nice moment.
+The chants really got me.
+I was straight faced, but I felt it and it felt pretty good, especially coming from here.”

-When Bronny was little, he ran through the hallways, rode the elevators and took shots or played pickup on the practice court inside Rocket Mortgage FieldHouse while his famous dad played in games for the Cavs.
+When Bronny was little, he ran through the hallways, rode the elevators and took shots on the practice court inside Rocket Mortgage FieldHouse while his famous dad played in games.

 Earlier in the day, Bronny reflected on his Ohio homecoming.